 - Tighter restrictions on restaurants, bars and cafes continue to apply in five regions — Ostrobothnia to return to less stringent restrictions

 Local services and sights

-- Public places, such as libraries, cultural centers and museums are closed until 31.3.2021.
-(Library services are available limitedly.)
+- Public places, such as libraries, swimming halls, cultural centers and museums are reopening on 1st of June

 - Wearing a mask is recommended, and service providers are committed to increased cleaning and adding hand sanitizer for guest use, and have added information for visitors on maintaining safe distances inside their premises.